2025 Academy Awards Odds and Predictions

 There is a mild case for musicals like Wicked and Emilia Perez in this category.
 Wicked specifically has gotten a bit overlooked in the entire process, so it’d be really cool to see it score an upset.

-While I don’t think it’s impossible, best sound is more than just music and songs.
+While I don’t think it’s impossible, Best Sound is more than just music and songs.
 It’s about the experience and I don’t think anyone really touches Dune Part II this year.
+I’m not a big fan of the -400 number, but I do think it’s a worthy favorite in this category.

 Best Supporting Actor